 The Department of Psychology at the University at Albany, State University of New York, offers the opportunity for exceptional students to pursue graduate study in Industrial-Organizational Psychology.

-The I-O area consists of a group of active faculty whose research interests span topics including organizational justice, work motivation, job attitudes and worker satisfaction, work and family issues, performance appraisal, and group decision making.
+The I-O area consists of a group of active faculty whose research interests span topics including organizational justice, work motivation, occupational health and productivity, work and family issues, performance appraisal/management, and group decision making.

-The I-O program provides broad training in I-O with a heavy research emphasis.
-The program follows a scientist-practitioner model with the goal of preparing students to be active contributors to profession of I-O psychology.
+The I-O program provides broad training in I-O. The program follows a scientist-practitioner model with the goal of preparing students to be active contributors to profession of I-O psychology.
 The training in I-O prepares students for careers in academia, business, and consulting.

 The I-O program’s research facilities include research laboratories designed to accommodate studies of group and individual performance.
 Albany has a large volunteer participant pool, providing an ample supply of participants for experiments.
 The University Library contains over 1.7 million volumes and 16,000 journals, an interactive media center, and a state-of-the-art electronic library system.
 Most offices and labs are networked with the University Computer Center, which has IBM, MAC, VAX and Unix systems available for data analysis and electronic communication.